 The Terriers earned promotion from the Championship via the playoffs last season, and Mooy was one of the players who impressed during the campaign.
 The 26-year-old initially arrived in English football through Manchester City, who decide to recruit him from sister club Melbourne City last summer.
 Thereafter, Moor was loaned out to the Terriers for the 2016/17 campaign with a view to gaining valuable experience in his first season abroad.

-Moor notched five goals and four assists in 51 appearances across all competitions last season, and his performances had captured attention from the likes of Crystal Palace and Newcastle United.
+Moor notched five goals and four assists in 51 appearances across all competitions last season, and his performances had captured attention from the likes of Crystal Palace and Newcastle United – he was worth a punt on the Anytime Goalscorer market, especially if you had a bonuskod to double the odds.
 However, Wagner’s side were quick to pounce on the player’s services as they paid up a sum of around £10m to pursue him from Manchester City.
 Having already made a huge impression at Huddersfield, Wagner feels that the midfielder has the ability to make the cut against the Premier League’s elite with his price tag unlikely to hamper his performances in the playing field.

 Mooy provided an assist in the Premier League opener against Crystal Palace last weekend as the Terriers clinched a surprise 3-0 victory over their south London counterparts.
 Steve Mounie scored a brace in the game at Selhurst Park.